Private equity in Japan: market and regulatory overview

 For example, the Japanese tax authorities generally treat US limited liability companies as non-transparent entities for Japanese tax purposes, as they are considered to be foreign corporations from a Japanese legal perspective.
 It is currently unclear whether US limited partnerships can be treated as tax transparent entities for Japanese tax purposes, but there are cases now pending at the Japan Supreme Court that will hopefully resolve this issue.

 Private equity funds generally seek to achieve long-term capital gain by investing in a number of companies, improving the management and operations of the invested companies and realising an exit.
 The average life of a private equity fund is typically ten to 12 years.
 Investors are usually required to make a capital contribution to fund the investment over an investment period of generally four to six years.
 The preferred annual return (hurdle rate) is typically 5% to 8%.

 Fund regulation and licensing

-Any person who manages the investment of a partnership-type collective investment fund must register as a "financial instruments firm" and comply with certain restrictions applicable to its activities (Financial Instruments and Exchange Act (FIEA)).
-Also, any person who offers interests in a partnership-type fund must register as a "financial instruments firm".
+Any person who manages the investment of a partnership-type collective investment fund must register as a "financial instruments business operator" and comply with certain restrictions applicable to its activities (Financial Instruments and Exchange Act (FIEA)).
+Also, any person who offers interests in a partnership-type fund must register as a "financial instruments business operator".
 Foreign PE funds should note that, even if the general partner is located and the limited partnership is established outside Japan, a general partner of a limited partnership may be required to register with the Japanese regulator, both in respect of its: